dasdom/beenoutside/_pages/privacypolicy.md

 ---
 layout: page
-title: Privacy Policy
+title: Been Outside
 include_in_header: false
 ---

 ## Privacy Policy

-We built the Phy app as a Commercial app.
-This SERVICE is provided by and is intended for use as is.

-This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

-**Information Collection and Use**

-Phy does not collect any data.
+This app does not collect any data.

-**Log Data**
+## Third party code

+No third party code is used.

+## Log Data

-No log data is collected.
+No log data is gathered.

-**Cookies**
+## Cookies

 No cookies are stored.

-**Service Providers**

-No third party code or service is used.

-**Security**

-As no data is collected, there are no security inplications from using Phy.

-**Changes to This Privacy Policy**
+## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately after they are posted on this page.

-**Contact Us**
+This Privacy Policy might change in the future.
+Please visit this site from time to time to inform yourself about the changes.

+## Contact Me
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at dominik dot hauser ät dasdom dot de.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me (dominik.hauser (ät) dasdom (dot) de).